gedija85/ETS-0581-15/README.md

            #capitalize() Method
-The .capitalize() method is used to convert the first letter of a string to uppercase, while converting all other letters to lowercase.
+The capitalize() method is used to convert the first letter of a string to uppercase, while converting all other letters to lowercase.

             #swapcase() methode